cmorganl/MICB405-Metagenomics/workflow.md

 # MICB405-Metagenomics
 A metagenome annotation workflow for UBC's MICB405 Microbial Bioinformatics course

+### Data

+FASTQ files are located on the orca server in `/home/micb405/data/project_2/`.
+These are the subsetted FASTQ files (32 million reads per file) mentioned in the README.
+These data should __not be copied__ to your individual or group directories.

 ### Metagenome assembly

 There are numerous genome assembly software tools available but just a handful that are commonly used to assemble metagenomes.
 The one we will be using is MEGAHIT due to its memory-efficiency [succinct de Buijn graph](https://link.springer.com/chapter/10.1007/978-3-642-33122-0_18) (data structure used to store and tranverse k-mers), rapid assembly algorithms, and high-quality results.
 As we learned during the first project, the server has its RAM and CPU limitations so we will be using just 2 threads, and limiting the amount of RAM to 1/14th of the total memory: